dvudd/CI_PP2/README.md

 To address the visual monotony that a one-color background might present, especially on larger screens, a play board-styled background image was added.
 The card frames and buttons are custom-designed to match the aesthetic of the background.

 ### Color codes
-Colors were selected using coolors.co, matching them with the main colors of the background image and the play board.
+Colors were selected using [Coolors](https://coolors.co), matching them with the main colors of the background image and the background color.
 Every monster have a unique background color to difference them more than just their graphic image.
 ![Main colors](readme-images/colors-main.png)